matthewlong29/PareAndFlourish_Site/_pages/faq.md

     </div>
     <div class="panel">
       <div class="panelOuter faq"><span>Do I need to bring anything to the next Flourish Roundtable?</span></div>
-      <div class="panelInner">A friend!
-Bring along a friend to make the event as successful as possible.
-Any items that are needed will be provided to you, unless specified during registration.</div>
+      <div class="panelInner">Any items that are needed will be provided to you, unless specified during registration.
+Though, we do encourage you to register with a friend!
+We want to make the event as successful as possible.</div>
     </div>
     <div class="panel">
       <div class="panelOuter faq"><span>Will you come to my city?</span></div>